-Before the Bell: What every Canadian investor needs to know today
+What every Canadian investor needs to know today

 However, he also noted that closely watched average hourly earnings edged up a slim 0.1 per cent last month, leaving the 12-month pace at 2.5 per cent.

+Wall Street closed higher on Thursday, with the S&P 500 notching five days of gains for the first time in three months, as investors took cautious hope from Washington's latest promises for long-awaited details of a tax reform plan.

+U.S. Treasury Secretary Steven Mnuchin said President Donald Trump's administration has a detailed plan on tax reform and is on track to implement it by year-end.

-In Canada, B.C.-based yogawear maker Lululemon Athletica stock was more than 5 per cent higher in premarket trading after the retailer topped profit and sales expectations and hiked its outlook.
+In Canada, B.C.-based yogawear maker Lululemon Athletica stock was up after the retailer topped profit and sales expectations and hiked its outlook.
 Lululemon said same-store sales rose 7 per cent while online sales surged 30 per cent in the most recent quarter.

 "While it is tough to find negatives in the quarter, with the stock trading at 13 times our F17E EBITDA, expectations are high, leaving little room for error," Citigroup analyst Paul Lejuez said in a note.